callixte-girard/YoutubeChannelLeecher/README.md

 - I update by myself : if a new video is published, it will appear on all videos section, and thus be automatically added in Notion and downloaded.
 - I can continue where I stopped, but —> !!!
 Maybe you will have to manually delete the last video info that might have been only partially recorded !!!
 - For each playlist / all videos section, I scroll down until the playlist's end is reached so that all URLs are present.
+- When Firefox is launched with Selenium, AdGuard (or AdBlock, don't remember exactly) is automatically installed as an extension to avoid download errors with PyTube if there is an ad.

 # SETUP
 ## Dependancies